-Students who successfully complete this program will be eligible to write certification exams leading to the following designations: CompTIA A+ (2 vouchers), CompTIA Network+, CompTIA IT Project+, Cisco CCNA, and Microsoft Desktop Administrator Associate (MDAA): Windows 10 (2 vouchers).
+Students who successfully complete this program will be eligible to write certification exams leading to the following designations: CompTIA A+, CompTIA Network+, CompTIA IT Project+, CompTIA Linux+, Cisco CCNA, Microsoft Desktop Administrator Associate (MDAA): Windows 10, MCSA: Server 2016.
+Students who obtain both the Windows Server 2016 MCSA and Exchange Server 2016 certifications will automatically receive the MCSE: Productivity designation from Microsoft

-In total, students are provided with 7 certification exam vouchers to write the certifications they wish to pursue.
+In total, the program covers 16 individual certification examinations.
+Students are provided with 16 exam vouchers to write the certifications they wish to pursue.